department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans.md

 ---
 layout: page-breadcrumbs.html
+template: detail-page
 title: Home Loans
 concurrence:
-template: 1-topic-landing
-relatedlinks:
+children: housingHomeLoans
+order: 1
+majorlinks:
+  - heading:
+    links:
     - url: /housing-assistance/home-loans/va-backed-loans/
       title: VA-Backed Loans
       description: Learn how VA-backed home loans work—and find out which loan option may be right for you.
     - url: /housing-assistance/home-loans/eligibility/
       title: Eligibility
       description: Find out if you can get a Certificate of Eligibility (COE) for a VA-backed home loan based on your service history and duty status.
     - url: /housing-assistance/home-loans/apply-for-certificate-of-eligibility/
       title: Apply for Your COE
       description: Find out how to apply for a COE—and what to do next to get a VA-backed home loan.
     - url: /housing-assistance/home-loans/trouble-making-payments/
       title: Trouble Making Payments?
       description: Get help to avoid foreclosure if you’re struggling to make your monthly mortgage payments.
 ---

 <div class="va-introtext">